2012-02-14

 Renaming a database in SQL Server Management Studio is done on the properties of the database in the page "Files".

-The article on this procedure in Books Online (MSDN Library) notes that this feature will be removed, and that I should use ALTER AUTHORIZATION instead.
+The article on this procedure in Microsoft documentation notes that this feature will be removed, and that I should use ALTER AUTHORIZATION instead.

 Then I rewrote the statement to use the recommendation